snailbites/homepage/README.md

 My Homepage
 ========

-Putting some kind of OO structure into my jQuery-laden hacked together homepage for <a href="http://www.snailbites.com" target="_blank">snailbites.com</a>.
+Taking apart my old hacked together, event-driven, jQuery-laden homepage and rewriting into some kind of object oriented structure that actually makes sense.